 - Microsoft Certified: Azure Fundamentals

-Greg has been blogging on and off since October 1995, and a joke job application from his blog became an urban legend where the application was submitted at McDonalds (or Walmart) and the person got hired.
-It turns 25 in 2022, and the huge distribution it has had in that time makes Greg one of the most famous employees Walmart and McDonalds never had.
+Greg has been blogging on and off since October 1995, and a joke job application from his blog became an urban legend where the application was submitted at McDonald’s (or Walmart) and the person got hired.
+It turned 25 in April 2022, and its vast distribution in that time makes Greg one of the most famous employees Walmart and McDonalds never had.